Skip to main content

 Finnegan Shepard

-If you are a trans man, or identify as nonbinary, transmasc, or gnc, you’ve likely struggled to find clothing that fits.
 The reason is simple: all fashion companies use fit patterns and sizing gradients based off of cisgendered bodies.
-Some of these companies might try to come across as more inclusive by throwing a trans model into a photoshoot or branding a hoody as ‘gender neutral’, but none of us are fooled: we still find ourselves in front of the mirror, the garments bunching in the wrong places and hanging off in the wrong places, filled yet again with that rush of sadness and shame and anger.
+Some of these companies might try to come across as more inclusive by throwing a trans model into a photoshoot or branding a hoody as ‘gender neutral clothing’ or 'nonbinary clothing,' but none of us are fooled.
+We still find ourselves in front of the mirror, the garments bunching in the wrong places and hanging off in the wrong places, filled yet again with that rush of sadness and shame and anger.

 So what should you do, if you’re enby/transmasc/gnc, and looking for a t shirt, or a pair of pants, or swimwear?